Pymetrics raises $40 million for AI-powered job recruitment

 More than 1 million job candidates around the world have played Pymetrics games using the company‘s Android and iOS apps.

-Pymetrics begins by asking the top performers in a position a company is hiring for to play a series of games in order to track their performance and responses in different scenarios and gauge the specific traits associated with that job.
+Pymetrics begins by asking the top performers in a position a company is hiring for to play a series of games.
+This allows Pymetrics to track their performance and responses to different scenarios and gauge the specific traits associated with that job.
 Candidates are then compared to these results.

-Recruitment and the use of AI to match companies with candidates have been on the rise with solutions from companies like Indeed, ZipRecruiter, Vervoe, and Plum, but concern with bias being baked into the process has also increased.
+The use of AI to match companies with candidates has been on the rise — with solutions from the likes of Indeed, ZipRecruiter, Vervoe, and Plum, but concerns about bias being baked into the process have also increased.

 Last week, senators Kamala Harris (D-CA), Patty Murray (D-WA), and Elizabeth Warren (D-MA) sent a letter to Equal Employment and Opportunity Commission (EEOC) members asking questions about how the EEOC assesses claims of discrimination based on algorithmic bias and the use of facial recognition software in the hiring process.